 Flip them over and the similarities continue, at least at first glance.
-The three phones have what looks like a glass back, but while the Galaxy S21 Ultra’s is actually glass, the standard Galaxy S21 uses 'glasstic', meaning plastic that’s designed to look like glass.
-At the time of writing Samsung hasn't confirmed which material the S21 Plus will use.
+The three phones have what looks like a glass back, but while the Galaxy S21 Ultra and Galaxy S21 Plus actually use glass, the standard Galaxy S21 uses 'glasstic', meaning plastic that’s designed to look like glass.

 The Samsung Galaxy S21 Ultra also has a much bigger camera block than the other two, though all three have it positioned in the top left corner.